dwrrehman/programming_language/readme.md

 if you think a programming language should have any one of these things at the expense of maximally acheiving the two language priorities laid out earlier, you should probably go away and look up some other programming language project, because this language is NOT for you.

+### Other information:

+ - The programming language uses the Universal Call Syntax Resolution ([UCSR](dwrrehman.github.io/ucsr)) algorithm.

+ - The compiler currently aims to target x86-32, x86-64, Arm32, Arm64, Wasm32, and Wasm64.

+ - The current compiler implementation is written in C, but will be self-hosted soon.